-Hydraulic lifts use compressed fluid to generate power to lift materials in 2-level lifting applications.
-PFlow hydraulic VRCs lift loads from 10 lbs. to 6,000 lbs. and can accommodate 10 cycles per hour, 100 cycles per day.
+PFlow hydraulic lifts use compressed fluid to generate power to lift materials in 2-level lifting applications.
+PFlow’s hydraulic VRCs lift loads from 10 lbs to 6,000 lbs and can accommodate 10 cycles per hour, 100 cycles per day.
 All PFlow Hydraulic lifts come with a lifetime structural warranty.

 Let our VRC experts help you determine the right hydraulic VRC for your specific application.

-The 21 Series vertical reciprocating conveyor (VRC) from PFlow Industries is a two-post hydraulic lift that can handle loads of up to 6,000 pounds, based on the carriage size and added accessories.
+The 21 Series hydraulic lift (VRC) from PFlow Industries is a two-post hydraulic lift that can handle loads of up to 6,000 pounds, based on the carriage size and added accessories.

-The D Series vertical reciprocating conveyor (VRC) from PFlow Industries lifts loads of up to 3,000 pounds, based on carriage size and added accessories, and has an innovative design that ensures highly stable loading and unloading.
+The D Series hydraulic lift (VRC) from PFlow Industries lifts loads of up to 3,000 pounds, based on carriage size and added accessories, and has an innovative design that ensures highly stable loading and unloading.

 Need Help Deciding?